NishchayAnand/software-engineering/Interview Prep/Testing/Interview Questions.md

 Q. Explain `@SpringBootTest` annotation.

-The `@SpringBootTest` annotation in Spring Boot is used to write integration tests that bootstrap the entire Spring application context.
+The `@SpringBootTest` annotation in Spring Boot is used to write integration tests that **bootstrap the entire Spring application context**.
 In simple words, this annotation ensures that the Spring application context is loaded during the test.

 It is a part of the **Spring Boot Test** module and is used when you need to test how various components of your Spring Boot application interact with each other.